Montmont20z/3D-Robot-Model-Renderer/README.md

   Scroll Wheel       - Zoom in/out

 Keyboard:
+  O key to use orthographic view
+  P ket to use pespective view (only pespective are able to zoom in/out)

   A key is move head to the left side
   D key is move head to the right side
   W key is move body to the left side